Skip to content

 Here is the logical and physical view:

-Setting-up the lab
+Setting up the lab

 Downloading BSD Router Project images

-Download Lab scripts
+Download lab scripts

-tools/BSDRP-lab-bhyve.sh -n 4 -e -i BSDRP-1.96-full-amd64-serial.img.xz
+tools/BSDRP-lab-bhyve.sh -n 4 -i BSDRP-2.0-full-amd64.img.xz

-BSD Router Project (http://bsdrp.net) - bhyve full-meshed lab script
+BSD Router Project (https://bsdrp.net) - bhyve full-meshed lab script

 Setting-up a virtual lab with 4 VM(s):

-- Working directory: /root/BSDRP-VMs
+- Working directory: /home/olivier/BSDRP-VMs

-- Each VM has 1 core and 512M RAM
+- Each VM has a total of 1 (1 cores and 1 threads) and 1G RAM

-- Emulated NIC: e1000
+- Emulated NIC: virtio-net

 - Switch mode: bridge + tap